-I am struck by how obvious, yet secret, the relationship between science, religion and truth are.
-This could be an example of chapter 71’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice‘.
-There is, I’ve found, profound spiritual meaning in core scientific laws (truths).
-Why then the battle between religion and science.
-The problem begin with definition.
-There is the blatantly partisan side of religion, and the common humble spiritual truth from which religion spring.
-The Latin root, religare (“to reconnect,”) says it all (the prefix re “again” + ligare “bind, connect”).
-The war we see, are battles between the religious partisans and science.
-These passionate adherents are religious in name mostly.
+It is striking how obvious, yet subtle, the relationship between science, religion, and truth are.
+This could be an example of chapter 71’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
+There are profound spiritual implications in core scientific laws (truths).
+Why then the battle between religion and science?
+Consider the clearly partisan aspects of religion vis-à-vis the impartial spiritual truth from which religion springs.
+The conflict I see are battles between partisans of both tribes — religion and science.
+These passionate adherents are religious and science minded in name mostly.

 Language, and the information it contains, is a low entropy system.
 Increasing entropy would mean decreasing information.
-Chapter ten speaks to this: When your discernment penetrates the four quarters, are you capable of not knowing anything?
+Chapter 10 speaks to this also, When your discernment penetrates the four quarters, are you capable of not knowing anything?
 Complete entropy results in complete loss of information.
 This amounts to what the Tao Te Ching refers to as, ‘mysterious sameness’, ‘nothing’, ‘stillness’, ’emptiness’, ‘the void’, ‘silence’.
 It is odd using entropy to illustrate Taoist ‘information’.
 I love the irony.
-Does it make any sense?
-I expect the increasing information overload in the years ahead will make the Taoist model for returning to sanity ever more appealing.
+I expect the increasing information overload in the years ahead will make the Taoist entropic worldview ever more appealing.
 Let’s face it, sanity lies in simplicity.

 A striking irony to me is how language, as a low entropy system, has the opposite effect on large groups of people.
-Language increase entropy among strangers, albeit as long as they speak the same language.
-Indeed, language is essential to give common ground (high entropy) for organizing civilization.
+Language increases entropy among strangers, albeit as long as they speak the same language.
+Indeed, language is essential to give a high entropy common ground for organizing civilization.
 Language reduces spontaneity and individuality by pulling everyone into mutual high entropy ‘common sense’.
 At the same time, it has the opposite effect in the mind of each individual thinker!
 Interestingly, chapter 40 seems to parallel maximum entropy.

-My first experience with connecting spiritual truth with core science was years ago while living in Japan.
-I’ve forgotten now how I came to be thinking about classical science in the first place.
-I think I was considering the action reaction of a rocket.
-Like so many things in life, I only really found the interest and learned them after finishing school.
-No wonder I have such a low opinion of school.
-I slept through much of it.
+My first experience with connecting spiritual truth with laws of science was years ago while living in Japan (1).
+I’ve forgotten now how I came to be thinking about classical science in the first place, only that I was considering the action vs. reaction aspects of a rocket.

-Anyway I recall being blown away when I realized how Newton’s third law, For every action, there is an equal and opposite reaction, applies to life in general.
+I recall being blown away when I suddenly realized how Newton’s third law, For every action, there is an equal and opposite reaction, applies to life in general.
 I don’t really recall exactly how I tied it in with life.
 In any case, I see my experience of life as symptomatic of underlying biological forces.
 This parallels Newton’s Law of Motion.
-“For every action there is an equal and opposite reaction” aligns even closer to my sense that how we are on the ‘outside’ is a counterbalance reaction to our ‘inside’ reality.
+“For every action there is an equal and opposite reaction” corresponds to how my actions on the ‘outside’ are counterbalancing reactions to my ‘inside’ reality.
 This ‘action reaction’ law is profoundly universal, yet it is only appreciated as a mechanical law.
-Clearly we have left most of science’s insights as an untapped source for spiritual understanding.
+Clearly, we have left most of science’s insights as an untapped source for spiritual understanding.
 That’s understandable for the spiritual side of science is far more subtle and non-provable in empirically testable ways.
 By the way, I now see much more relevance to spiritual truth in the other two laws (see Newton’s laws of motion).